diogomachado-bioinfo/pubmedtools/README.md

-# Pubmed Tools (pubmedtools)
+# PubmedTools (pubmedtools)
-Pubmed Tools (pubmedtools) package provides functions for searching and retrieving articles from the PubMed database using Biopython and NCBI Entrez Direct.
+PubmedTools (pubmedtools) package provides functions for searching and retrieving articles from the PubMed database using Biopython and NCBI Entrez Direct.
 This is not an official NCBI library and has no direct affiliation with the organization.